SiliconLabs/wisun-br-linux/tools/dut/README.md

     sudo wsbrd -DD

-The border router should be started with 2 configuration files, one for the base parameters, and one for the PHY parameters.
+The border router should be started with at least 2 configuration files, one for the base parameters, and one for the PHY parameters.
 For example:

     sudo wsbrd -F dut.conf -F na/chan-plan-2-dh1cf.conf

+More config files can be appended using `-F` depending on the specific test.
 Configuration files are provided in [`tools/dut/`](/tools/dut):

   - [`dut.conf`](/tools/dut/dut.conf) contains the base parameters to be